groupmm/playplot/README.md

 ### Docs

-The documentation is build with sphinx.
+The documentation is built with sphinx.
-And is hosted on GitHub Pages.
+It is hosted on GitHub Pages.

 ## Contributing
 I am happy for suggestions and contributions.
-I would be grateful for creating an issue in this Github repository.
+I would be grateful for creating an issue in this GitHub repository.
 Please do not submit a pull request without prior consultation with me.

 ## Licence